markterweele/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 ## Implications for the Copilot hardware key
 <!--9598546, 10050561-->
 The updated Copilot hardware key experience on Windows 11 devices offers a more streamlined and context-aware interaction model for both consumer and commercial users.
 For commercial customers, pressing the Copilot key now opens a lightweight prompt box for quick access to Microsoft 365 Copilot, allowing users to stay in their workflow without switching apps or screens.
 This prompt can be expanded into the full Microsoft 365 Copilot app for more functionality.
-This change, started rolling out in the  May 2025 optional nonsecurity preview release.
+This change started rolling out in the May 2025 optional nonsecurity preview release.
 It addressed feedback from enterprise users who found the key defaulted to a consumer experience on managed devices.
 IT admins can configure or remap the key using [group policy or CSP settings](#policies-to-manage-the-copilot-key) to meet organizational needs.

 ## Policies to manage the Copilot key